microsoft/vscode-azurehealthcareapis-tools/FHIR-Converter/README.md

 ### 2. Pull templates

-You can use the command `FHIR Converter: Pull Microsoft templates (Ctrl + T)` to pull the default templates publicly published by Microsoft:
+You can use the command `FHIR Converter: Pull sample templates (Ctrl + T)` to pull the sample templates publicly published by Microsoft:
 - Select a specific template type.
 - Select a specific version.
 - Select the output folder to store the templates.

 ![pull-default-templates](assets/pull-default-templates.gif)

-If you want to pull templates from your private registry, you can use the command `FHIR Converter: Pull templates (Ctrl + L)` to pull templates:
+If you want to pull templates from your private registry, you can use the command `FHIR Converter: Pull custom templates (Ctrl + L)` to pull templates:
 - Login to ACR if needed by following Step 1.
 - Enter your image reference `<registry-name>.azurecr.io/<image-name><:tag|@digest>` (image name should be lower case).
 - Select the output folder to store the templates.
 If the output folder is not empty, a prompt will pop up.
 If you choose to force overwrite, the files with the same name will be overwritten in the output folder.